Memory Stick: Memory Stick PRO

 The Memory Stick PRO, introduced on January 9, 2003, as a joint effort between Sony and SanDisk, would be the longer-lasting solution to the space problem.
-Most devices that use the original Memory Sticks support both the original and PRO sticks since both formats have identical form factors.
+Most devices that use the original Memory Sticks support the original and PRO sticks since both formats have identical form factors.
 Some readers that were not compatible could be upgraded to Memory Stick PRO support via a firmware update.
 Memory Stick PROs have a marginally higher transfer speed and a maximum theoretical capacity of 32 GB, although GB-sized capacities of more than 2GB are only available in the PRO Duo form factor.
 High Speed Memory Stick PROs are available, and newer devices support this high-speed mode, allowing for faster file transfers.
-All Memory Stick PROs larger than 1 GB support this high-speed mode, and High Speed Memory Stick PROs are backwards-compatible with devices that don't support the high-speed mode.
-High-capacity Memory Sticks such as the 4 GB versions are expensive compared to other types of flash memory such as SD cards and CompactFlash.
+All Memory Stick PROs larger than 1 GB support this high-speed mode, and High Speed Memory Stick PROs are backwards-compatible with devices that do not support the high-speed mode.
+High-capacity Memory Sticks such as the 4 GB versions are expensive compared to other types of flash memory like SD cards and CompactFlash.
 As of 2020, 512 MB Memory Stick PRO can be bought.

 Memory Stick Duo

-Introduced in July 2002.
-The Memory Stick Duo was developed in response to Sony's need for a smaller flash memory card for pocket-sized digital cameras, cell phones and the PlayStation Portable (the latter of which supported the Memory Stick PRO Duo variant).
+Introduced in July 2002, the Memory Stick Duo was developed in response to Sony's need for a smaller flash memory card for pocket-sized digital cameras, cell phones and the PlayStation Portable (the latter of which supported the Memory Stick PRO Duo variant).
 It is slightly smaller than the competing Secure Digital (SD) format and roughly two thirds the length of the standard Memory Stick form factor, but costs more.
-Memory Stick Duos are available with the same features as the larger standard Memory Stick, available with and without high speed mode, and with and without MagicGate support.
+Memory Stick Duos are available with the same features as the larger standard Memory Stick, obtainable with and without high speed mode, and with and without MagicGate support.
 The Memory Stick PRO Duo has replaced the Memory Stick Duo due to its 128 MB size limitation, but has kept the same form factor as the Duo.